125KG/hamster-autoclick/README.md

 3 - NOTE: If you are on Windows, extract the folder to the directory C:\

-4 - Enable developer mode on your smartphone.
+4 - Enable developer mode on your smartphone and enable USB debugging.

 5 - Connect your phone via USB cable to the computer.